 Vaping is the most discreet and portable option for consuming cannabis concentrates.
 The most common form of vaping is a pre-filled cartridge that attaches to a battery.
 The cartridge contains a heating element that comes in contact with the battery and heats the concentrate when activated.
 This battery-and-cartridge combination is collectively referred to as a vape pen.
 Standard vape pens are operated by pressing a button or, in the case of a buttonless pen, simply taking a drag from the mouthpiece of the cartridge.
 These pre-filled cartridges aren’t refillable and are to be discarded after the concentrate runs out, but the battery can be saved and reused many times.

-Using a handheld vaporizer is another portable method to consume cannabis concentrates.
+If you want to know how to use cannabis oil in a more discreet and portable way, look into using a handheld vaporizer.
 With a vaporizer, you manually fill a chamber with any type of concentrate and attach the chamber to a battery.
 The chamber typically contains a heating coil that turns the concentrate into a vapor when the user presses a button.
 Unlike a dab rig, this method does not require any additional equipment, but still gives you the ability to pre-fill the chamber with any type of concentrate and use it on demand.

 What Are the Main Extraction Types?

-Concentrates are made one of two ways: physically separating the trichome from the plant or using liquid solvents.
+If you want to learn how to make THC oil or other forms of cannabis concentrate, there are two ways of doing so: physically separating the trichome from the plant or using liquid solvents.

 During the physical separation process, trichome glands are removed from the cannabis starting material using a physical action, like shaking or pressing.
 Think of the trichome glands as fruit on a citrus tree: physical separation is similar to the shaking of a citrus tree to remove the fruit.